ruanpereira/Arch_EXP/README.md

 All this in 30 minutes searching ideas from my not-creative mind.
 More examples are in [unix reddit](https://www.reddit.com/r/unixporn/)

 This is what i like about it.

+## Trying a windows manager again

+From Manjaro, i used i3 for a while, and i liked it.
+But, trying to use pure i3 and configure it, it takes too much time.
+So, i have some alternatives.

+Searching, one of them was awesome: https://awesomewm.org/

+You can see some possible examples of inspirations here: https://github.com/awesomeWM/awesome/issues/1395

+It is a dynamic window manager, so i don't necessally need to be only on the keyboard, but i can.
+Also, it seems pretty af.